Loneliness in Sobriety

 Sobriety has reshaped my understanding of connection and community.
 Connection is the opposite of addiction.
 Even a few close friends who truly align with your authentic self can make all the difference.
 Quality over quantity matters more than ever.

-Faith has also met me in my loneliest moments.
+Faith and spirituality has also met me in my loneliest moments.
 Learning to pause, breathe, and let go of control reminds me that life is bigger than my own desires.
 Recentered, I find strength and comfort in knowing I’m not alone.

 Encouragement for Others